DevAlone/proxy_py/README.md

 # proxy_py

-proxy_py is a program which collects proxies, saves them in database and makes periodically checks.
-It has server for getting proxies with nice API(see below).
+proxy_py is a program which collects proxies, saves them in a database and makes periodically checks.
+It has a server for getting proxies with nice API(see below).

 ## How to build?